-To make a reference to an axis, we use axis_ref
+To make a reference to an axis, we use axis ref

-'''

-<axis_definition>

-<axis_axis_ref="axis_A" />
+<aris_definition> <aris_aris_ref="aris_A" /> </aris_definition>

-</axis_definition>

-'''

 An axis defined by axis_ref will inherit all attributes of the referenced one, except its id attribute.
 If there is no id specified, an implicit one is assigned to this new axis.
 The axis with implicit id can only be used inside the scope where it is defined, it can not be referenced, nor be processed.
-It is rare to define an axis without id inside axis_definition.
+It is useless to define an axis without id inside axis definition.
 To define a new axis inside a grid, we use the tag axis.